Ludwig Beck: Plotting

 In the early stages of the war, after Poland had been overrun but before France and the Low Countries had been attacked, the German Resistance sought the assistance of Pope Pius XII in preparations for a coup to oust Hitler.
 Josef Müller was despatched on a clandestine mission to Rome.
 The Vatican considered Müller to be a representative of Beck and agreed to offer the machinery for mediation between the plotters and the Allies.

 The Pope, communicating with Britain's Francis d'Arcy Osborne, channelled communications back and forth in secrecy.
 The British were non-committal, but the Resistance were encouraged by the talks.
 In January to February 1940, a series of meetings between Goerdeler, Beck, Ulrich von Hassell and Johannes Popitz produced agreement that when the Nazi regime was overthrown, Beck was to head the Council of Regency, which would govern Germany.
 In 1940 and 1941, Beck spent much time discussing with Goerdeler, Hassell and Erwin von Witzleben aspects of the proposed state after the successful overthrow of the regime.

+Working alongside Hans Oster and Hans von Dohnanyi of the Abwehr, Beck contributed extensively to what became known as the Zossen documents—a clandestine archive of Nazi crimes and coup-planning materials stored at the OKH headquarters complex at Zossen.
+Beck's defeatist memoranda on the post-Polish campaign situation, Mittwochsgesellschaft lecture manuscript, and notes on his January 1940 discussions with Halder all featuring among its contents; his insistence that the documents be preserved for historical and postwar purposes is the most plausible explanation for why they were never destroyed despite repeated urgings from the imprisoned Dohnanyi.